 You will also need to hire individuals to work as directors in the Japan office or move current employees to Japan, often creating a significant strain on your resources.
 Companies cannot hire employees until they officially set up a subsidiary, meaning you could lose valuable talent while you file the paperwork, find an office, and create bank accounts.

-The easier option is to work with a Japan subsidiary outsourcing company or a global PEO.
+The easier option to expand into Japan is to work with a global PEO.
 Globalization Partners is with you every step of the way through the subsidiary process.
 We hire employees on your behalf so that you can start working before officially establishing your subsidiary.
 Our RecruitGlobal service even helps you find the best talent and saves you time.

 Globalization Partner’s employer of record service takes the stress out of employment compliance and Japan subsidiary laws.
 We place your company’s liability on our shoulders.
 Any litigation or compliance issues fall to us instead of you so that all you need to worry about is operating your business.